 - Requests to open the dashboard launcher complete without error 99.9% of the time.

-- Requests for an individual dashboard returns within 100 milliseconds 99.9% of the time.
+- Requests for an individual dashboard return within 100 milliseconds 99.9% of the time.

 - Requests to open an individual dashboard complete without error 99.9% of the time.

-New Relic provides a bounty of resources for tracking and measuring your SLIs—an essential part of creating programmatic SLIs.
-You’ll need to identify existing instrumentation (if any), and deploy instrumentation in your systems and services where is doesn’t already exist.
-Note that tracking any of your business logic in New Relic will likely require some kind of custom instrumentation, which allows you to track any interactions that may not already be captured by New Relic's automatic instrumentation.
+You have a bounty of resources for tracking and measuring your SLIs—an essential part of creating programmatic SLIs.
+You’ll need to identify existing instrumentation (if any), and deploy instrumentation in your systems and services where it doesn’t already exist.
+Note that tracking any of your business logic in New Relic One will likely require some kind of custom instrumentation, which allows you to track any interactions that may not already be captured by New Relic's automatic instrumentation.